n1o/study_notes/_sources/notes/belief_propagation.md

 \tau_l(x_l) = \sum_{x_k} \phi(x_l,x_k)\tau_k(x_k)
 $$

-There $tau_k$ sends all the information about the subtree rooted at $x_k$ up its parent $x_j$.
+There $\tau_k$ sends all the information about the subtree rooted at $x_k$ up its parent $x_j$.
 This process goes on until we reach the root node $x_i$, here we receive information from all of its intermediate children, marginalizing them out to get the final marginal.

 This message passing can be visualized using arrows on a tree: